talw/quoridor-hs/README.md

     - A CLI interface (cli interface is yet unpolished)
     - Online multiplayer
 - Issues
+- Issues (DONE)
-    - Will have to move to a method where you calculate valid positions instead of getting a position and checking if it's valid.
+    - DONE - Will have to move to a method where you calculate valid positions instead of getting a position and checking if it's valid.
       It will fix some edge cases.
-- Issues (DONE)
     - DONE - Consider changing the rendering functions to return strings without causing IO.
 In which case use an efficient data structure to support the concatenations (difference lists?)